google-deepmind/mujoco/README.md

 simulation module is tuned to maximize performance and operates on low-level data structures that are preallocated by the built-in XML compiler.
 The library includes interactive visualization with a native GUI, rendered in OpenGL.
-MuJoCo further exposes a large number of utility functions for computing physics- related quantities.
-We also provide Python bindings and a plug-in for the Unity game engine.
+MuJoCo further exposes a large number of utility functions for computing physics-related quantities.
+We also provide Python bindings and a plug-in for the [Unity] game engine.

 ## Documentation